Status

 Background:

 Emergency medical care at the scene and during transportation is, therefore, critical to improving health outcomes.
 The "Chain of Survival" for cardiac arrest, the "Golden hour" of trauma, and the "FAST" program for stroke rely heavily on high-quality Emergency Medical Systems (EMS).
 For many emergency conditions, triage and care decisions during transportation play a critical role in the eventual outcome.
-EMS with staff that are well-trained in pediatric acute/emergency care are scarce even in high-income countries, and largely non-existent in LMICs.
+EMS staff well-trained in pediatric acute/emergency care are scarce, even in high-income countries, and essentially non-existent in LMICs.

 There is a critical need - globally, but particularly in LMICs - to address this expertise gap during the most critical time period while a child is transported to a fixed emergency care facility.
 Such solutions can contribute to potentially saving thousands of children every year.

-Formal EMS systems consist of a universal access number (such as 911) that connect the community to ambulances with equipment, supplies, protocols, and, most importantly, trained healthcare providers through specialized call centers.
-In low resource settings, the contribution of effective transportation to health outcomes becomes far more significant.
+Formal EMS systems consist of a universal access number (such as 911) that connects the community to ambulances equipped with the necessary supplies, protocols, and, most importantly, trained healthcare providers through specialized call centers.
+In low-resource settings, the contribution of effective transportation to health outcomes becomes far more significant.
 Studies show that the lack of EMS contributed to two-thirds of all trauma deaths, 52% of maternal and perinatal deaths, and 20% of newborn deaths in LMICs.
-Mobile health technology available today has the potential to rapidly bridge the expertise gap in prehospital settings.
+Mobile health technology available today has the potential to bridge the expertise gap in prehospital settings rapidly.
 While there is a sound theoretical basis for such intervention, there is no evidence on the use of ambulance-based teleconsultation (ABT) for children.

-The current process of care of the critically ill child: Currently, when a family calls the SIEHS Universal Access Number (1021), the call taker/dispatcher team in the Command-and-Control Center (CCC) asks a set of standard questions to determine the patients' location and estimate the potential severity of their condition.
+The current process of care of the critically ill child: Currently, when a family calls the SIEHS Universal Access Number (1021), the call taker/dispatcher team in the Command-and-Control Center (CCC) asks a set of standard questions to determine the patient's location and estimate the potential severity of their condition.
 The dispatcher then locates the nearest ambulance and passes on the location information and severity code to the ambulance crew.
-On arrival at the scene, the EMTs provide emergency care as per existing clinical protocols until they reach the destination hospital.
-The ambulance staff "signs-out" patients to the hospital staff and shares their history and any treatment provided.
+Upon arrival at the scene, EMTs provide emergency care in accordance with established clinical protocols until they reach the destination hospital.
+The ambulance staff "signs out" patients to the hospital staff, sharing their history and any treatment provided.

 Through this study, the investigators aim to test the efficacy of ABT by measuring a change in the outcome measure of PEWS for acutely ill children from the scene of injury/illness to the pediatric emergency department (PED) through a cluster-randomized trial.